 The function has to be added as a custom value to the filter.

 - Set up execution schedule.
-The execution can be run manually, on data change or by schedule.
-When scheduling the execution, users can specify following parameters:
+The execution can be run manually, on data change, or by schedule.
+When scheduling the execution, users can specify the following parameters:

-Batch size (default 1000) - the number of rows which will be executed in one batch.
+Batch size (default 1000) - the number of rows that will be executed in one batch.
 In special cases, it might be beneficial to increase or decrease the value.
-However, in most cases, we strongly suggest to leave in on default.
+However, in most cases, we strongly suggest leaving it on default.

-Workers count (default 8) - the number of workers which should be used for paralell execution.
+Workers count (default 8) - the number of workers that should be used for parallel execution.

 When - time of the first execution.